Zinkerz

 What Is Standardized Testing?

-Standardized tests are assessments that are “scored in a consistent, predetermined manner, ensuring all test-takers answer the same questions and are graded using the same criteria, allowing for objective comparison,” explains Leigh, a test prep tutor on Zinkerz’s College Counseling Team.
-This uniformity is what makes these exams “standardized” – they create a level playing field where students across different schools, districts, and even countries can be evaluated using the same metrics.
+Standardized tests assess students using a consistent, predetermined method,” explains Leigh, a member of Zinkerz’s in-house team.
+“All test-takers answer the same questions and graders use the same criteria, allowing for objective comparison.”
+This uniform approach is what makes these exams “standardized”: they create a level playing field where schools, districts, and even countries can evaluate students using the same metrics.

 The Role of Standardized Testing in School Admissions